Roberto-Teigeiro/Roberto-Teigeiro.github.io/aboutme.md

 ### Our origin

-Luis Olmedo is originally from Zamora Michoacan, born at March, 2003.
+Luis Olmedo is originally from Zamora Michoacan, born in March, 2003.
 He likes to play soccer and to watch baseball.
-Roberto Teigeiro is originally from Zapopan Jalisco, born at April, 2004.
+Roberto Teigeiro is originally from Zapopan Jalisco, born in April, 2004.
 He likes to watch South Park and to eat gummys.